 Sourcing optimization and the associated technology has been around for over 15 years.
 Yet, most people haven’t heard of it and struggle with the concept.
 In short, sourcing optimization refers to the process of solving complex mathematical allocation problems with powerful computers, using a combination of advanced linear and non-linear mathematical models.
 The complexity in Procurement is introduced through large amounts of information like supplier bids on large sets of items with complex cost breakdowns and secondary information (e.g., capacity limitations, alternative offers, rebates).
 Furthermore, a variety of business constraints (e.g., switching costs, supplier preferences, risk or performance, etc.) that need to be considered in an award decision.

 Because this concept is rather abstract, an analogy from our everyday life might be more useful.
-Optimization is the concept that helps us maneuver through foreign cities and countries with the push of a button.
+Optimization is the concept that helps us manoeuvre through foreign cities and countries with the push of a button.
 Google Maps has been using optimization for many years to guide us from A to B. We can pick the mode of transportation, specify if the shortest or the fastest route is more desirable.
 We can exclude toll roads, avoid taking the ferry or whatever else might impact our journey.

 One suggested route within the road network is the equivalent of an awarding scenario in a sourcing tender.
 An awarding scenario describes the outcome with one winning supplier for each item.
 The shortest travel route might now represent the cheapest option or the best price scenario.
 Only working with incumbents represents the fastest route.
 Limiting the number of suppliers or including non-cost parameters (e.g., supplier reliability or sustainability scores) into the optimization will lead you to your most desired route.

 The advanced analytics and optimization features that can guide us through our sourcing events are not generally found as a part of existing eProcurement suites or solutions.
 While basic analytics capabilities exist with some providers, the more powerful features are usually found in separate modules that don’t share many similarities with their standard sourcing counterparts.
 Sourcing optimization therefore creates a separate entry in the Source-to-Contract space.
-This technology enhances the RFx management and auctions offered as part of standard sourcing modules with powerful analytics and scenario modeling capabilities to enable holistic decision making.
+This technology enhances the RFx management and auctions offered as part of standard sourcing modules with powerful analytics and scenario modelling capabilities to enable holistic decision making.

 Where standard sourcing tools are not inherently intelligent, sourcing optimization introduces Artificial Intelligence and learning algorithms to sourcing.
 Today, these mathematical models and algorithms support multiple aspects of the sourcing event creation, analysis and optimization.
 They support information matching processes, detect patterns and learn over time to recommend actions based on past data.
 It is the connection of many use cases that makes products intelligent and drives efficiency.
 While AI in sourcing might not predict the future, it most certainly solves some major challenges faced by strategic sourcing managers.